kostaslazaros/koan/README.md

 ### Analysis of tabular data

-An automated machine learning analysis pipeline with result visualization
+An automated machine learning analysis pipeline with result visualization (for binary classification problems... more to follow).